LibreNMS

 <ignore level> <pattern>

-level and the regexp pattern is /[\ \t]+/
+level and the regexp pattern is /[\ \t]+/.
+So if you want to ignore

 the two warnings generated when VM traffic is dropped, you would use